-In today’s article, I am going to provide some useful advice for The Modern Filmmaker.
-[Please TWEET this article.]
+In today’s article, I am going to provide you with essential filmmaking advice.

 Stop Thinking Like An Artist